 A disco in the kitchen!

-The children were amazed to find some crazy fruit having a disco in our classrooms!!
-We have all enjoyed reading the fun story ‘Kitchen Disco’.
+Our literacy lessons this week have all been based on the fun story ‘Kitchen Disco’.
 The children had to think of adjectives to describe a piece of dancing fruit!
 They thought of some great words such as juicy, smooth, groovy and wiggly.
 Then they all tried hard to write some sentences about the fruit.
 We even had time to have a dance too!

 In phonics we have revised ar, or, ow and ur.
 In handwriting we have practised forming u, y and j correctly.

-We have been practising our number bonds.
+In maths we have been practising our number bonds to 10.
 We played lots of games to help us remember these facts including fishing for 10’s, finding numbered keys to open number bond locks and matching paper clip pairs.

 We used a ten frame to help us as well as the part/whole model to show what we know.